crossplane/crossplane/design/proposal-controller-code-generation.md

 “internal”, and where additional complexity exists to support Terraform internal requirements).
-This is probably high effort because we would need to do it over again for each Provider, however it could be easier for developers to fill in COUD controller methods using well-documented and Provider-supported SDK code.
+This is probably high effort because we would need to do it over again for each Provider, however it could be easier for developers to fill in CRUD controller methods using well-documented and Provider-supported SDK code.

 **Provider-specific Infrastructure DSL**: rather than trying to represent the direct resource-level APIs, we could build on top of cloud provider "stack